 I’ve compiled this as a resource for builders looking to create a picturesque home in Shang Simla with the beautiful vista moodlet.
-You can see my lists for some of the other worlds in this forum post.

 I was only able to find four beautiful vista lots in Shang Simla, all of them close together.